tomelam/husharu/README.md

 A nodejs website for people to comment about the products they use in everyday life.

-`This is a jsFoo hacknight (http://jsfoo.hasgeek.com/hacknight)
+husharu is a jsFoo hacknight (http://jsfoo.hasgeek.com/hacknight) production

 Authors
 =======